laridae-migrations/laridae/README.md

 `Laridae` requires a migration file, which contains the instructions for the schema migration.
 The migration file **must** be a `.json` file, written in JSON formatting.
 The location of this file does not matter, as long as the location is supplied to `Laridae` at the time of execution.

 All migration files are required to have a migration name, as specified in the `name` key.
-Migration in a database with a duplicated name with another already executed
+Migration in a database with a duplicated name with another already expanded or rolled back migration will not run.
+This decision is to minimize human error as `Laridae` is integrated into a standardized GitHub workflow

 ### Migration files syntax: